ADNRs/Unverified-TLS-MITM-Demo/README.md

 # Disclaimer

 The content provided in this repository is for educational purposes only.
 Launching such an attack on another person without consent is against the law.
-The script `attack.py` is part of a course project in Network Security at NYCU CS.
+The script `attack.py` is part of a course project in the course Network Security at NYCU CS.
 Do not plagiarize the script if you are a student doing similar coursework.